3ll3d00d/vibe/docs/install.rst

 .. image:: _static/landingpage.png
     :alt: landing page

-**Note that you will need to add the rpi hostnames into the analyser ``/etc/hosts`` if you specified a hostname (rather than an IP) in the recorder.yml config and you have no local DNS which will resolve the hostnames**
+.. warning:: If you have specified a hostname in the recorder.yml config, and don't have a local domain name resolution service, you will need to add the rpi hostnames into ``/etc/hosts``  on the analyser server

 (Optional) Starting vibe-analyser on bootup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^